 Finally, with regard to permanent partial disability, if your physician finds that you have partially lost the use of a limb, then the benefit is paid at two-thirds your average weekly wage for the number of weeks determined by the Virginia state schedule.
 The number of weeks is related to the particular body part injured.
 Necks and backs are not covered.
 For example, if your doctor says that you have a 15% loss of use of your right arm since an arm is worth 200 weeks, then you would receive benefits for 30 weeks.

 To get workers’ compensation benefits, the key is to give proper notice.
 Specifically, you must give proper notice to:

 - The State of Virginia by notifying the Virginia Workers’ Compensation Commission

 The notice to your employer should include your contact information and specific information about the injury you suffered at work.
 This is important so your employer can begin its part of the workers’ compensation insurance process.

 The written notice to the Virginia Workers’ Compensation Commission should be through a claim.
-There is a claim for benefits form that needs to be filed with the Commission.
+There is a Claim Form that needs to be filed with the Commission.
 This filing is vital so you do not lose your rights to your workers’ compensation benefits.

 Contact a Virginia Workers’ Compensation Attorney to Help